-Even though CBD works as an anxiety-reducing compound, especially when it comes to THC-induced anxiety…
+Even though CBD works as an anxiety-reducing compound, also when it comes to THC-induced anxiety…

-You may still experience anxiety when taking CBD and high amounts of THC simultaneously.
-Just keep in mind: it's not the CBD that's causing anxiety, it's the THC.
+You may still experience anxiety when taking CBD and high amounts of THC together.
+Just keep in mind: it’s not the CBD that’s causing anxiety, it’s the THC.

-But even if you have a completely legal CBD product with a THC percentage of 0.3%, it’s possible to ingest higher concentrations of THC than expected.
+But even if you have a legal CBD product with a THC percentage of 0.3%, it’s possible to ingest high concentrations of THC.

 Therefore, it’s very important to shake your bottle before you use it.

-if you don’t shake a CBD oil well before using it, you risk ingesting larger concentrations of THC than expected and may experience anxiety.
+If you don’t shake CBD oil well before using it, you risk ingesting more THC than you may expect.

-Even if your CBD oil contains only 0.3% THC and you shake your bottle, you may experience anxiety when taking a full-spectrum CBD oil.
+Even if your CBD oil only contains 0.3% THC, and you shake your bottle, you may still experience anxiety when taking a full-spectrum CBD oil.

 A very small percentage of the population is hypersensitive to THC.
 If you fall in this group, even small amounts of THC may trigger anxiety.